zufichris/tore/README.md

 # Tore (TOtall REcall)

 > [!WARNING]
 > The project is designed for my personal needs only, and may not be suitable for everybody.
 I do not offer any support for it either.
-It's completely Open Source, fork it an adapt it to your needs.
+It's completely Open Source, fork it and adapt it to your needs.

 ## Quick Start